cescude/cstd/README.md

 this is just an experiment to see what I sort of an API I can build in a "nice" way.

+This is a learning repo, to try to figure out some things.

 Some goals:
 * Minimize allocations, try to avoid malloc/free
 * Minimize reliance on c-strings